ajdavis/emptysquare-hugo/emptysquare/content/who-can-you-trust.md

 Once a monk said to Joshu, "The ultimate path has no difficulty.
 Just avoid picking and choosing."
 And he asked, "What is *not* picking and choosing?"

 Joshu said, "Above and below, I alone am the World-Honored One."
 This is a quote from a story about baby Buddha.
 Buddha was born by cesarean section, and when he was pulled from his mother's side, he immediately walked seven steps in every direction.
-He pointed one little finger up and one little finger down, and he said, "Above and below, I alone am the World-Honored One."
+He pointed one tiny finger up and one tiny finger down, and he said, "Above and below, I alone am the World-Honored One."
 Think of the chutzpah.
 Try saying it: "Above and below, I alone am the World-Honored One."
 Because who else would it be?
 We're interdependent.
 We're always changing.
 Who else would be the World-Honored One if it isn't us?

 So that's Joshu's answer.
 "What's *not* picking and choosing?"
 "I alone am the World-Honored One."